 I work as a software developer (C++, Java).
-Currently employed by Skype Technologies.
-My hobbies are traveling, photography, bicycling, electronics and amateur radio.
+Currently employed by Microsoft Corporation.
+My hobbies are traveling, photography, electronics and amateur radio.

 |Perhaps my biggest challenge in this hobby is to work/confirm all 3077 counties.
 You are VERY welcome to send your card in case we worked and you can't find your county in my confirmed counties list

 I currently have counties confirmed which leaves of the road behind me.
 It sure looks like a loong journey ;)

 |I participate in Japan cities award as well.
 If we have had a qso

 and you can't find your city in my confirmed jcc list then I really